mahdi1ebi/Reddit/README.md

 ## Usage :mechanical_arm:

- first you should sing in to the app with username and gamil and a password for your account then you can the menu and select anything you want!!!
+ First you should sing in to the app with username and gamil and a password for your account then you can the menu and select anything you want!!!

 ## Credits :link: